thin-edge/thin-edge.io/docs/src/operate/c8y/remote_access.md

 ## Usage

-Make sure thin-edge.io is connected to Cumulocity.
+Make sure %%te%% is connected to Cumulocity.

 You device within Cumulocity should look similar to this (the "Remote access" tab should be visible in the menu on the left):